Cottage Cheese Loaded Baked Potatoes

 More Potato Recipes

 Another great way to turn potatoes into a main dish is to make these Broccoli, Cheddar, Chicken Twice Baked Potatoes.
-This Potato Soup is another great option for dinner, served with a salad and some form of protein.
+Potato Soup is another great option for dinner, served with a salad and some form of protein.

-One of my favorite potato recipes to make for the holidays, especially Easter, is this Skinny Cheesy Potato Casserole.
+One of my favorite potato recipes to make for the holidays, especially Easter, is this Cheesy Potato Casserole.
 No one will suspect it’s been lightened up!

 If you need quick and easy side dish to serve with dinner, these Parmesan Pesto Roasted Potatoes are the answer.
 And you can’t go wrong making these super Creamy Mashed Potatoes, total comfort food!